deephaven/deephaven-core/README.md

 docker-compose run examples
 ```

-These commands must be run from the deployment directory.
 If your deployment does not have example data, these commands will fail with `ERROR: No such service`.

 ## Run Deephaven IDE